Conference Agenda & Scheduling

 DescriptionSession will define Qualified Facilities, the differences between Tier I and Tier II, and will delve into common questions regarding completing the SPCC plan templates that Qualified Facilities are allowed to use, including: accurately completing tables in the Template; how to include oil-filled operational equipment and portable containers in the SPCC Plan; and how to address tanks and containers in various sections of the Tier I & II templates.

-PRACTICAL HAZARDOUS WASTE DETERMINATIONS TH-H1
+HAZARDOUS WASTE DETERMINATION TH-H1

 Thursday 8am to 10am